How to Clean a House Before Moving Out

 If you move into your new house and find that the seller did not clean it beforehand, unfortunately, there’s not much you can do.
 There’s a chance that you may not find the new house to be as clean as you’d like it to be, so it’s a good idea to take some products with you to freshen up each room before your removal company unloads your items.

-If the house is in terrible condition, you can contact your estate agent and let them know the condition the property is in.
-Supply photographs as evidence if possible so that they’re aware of the issue and are then more inclined to send in professional cleaners.
+If the house is in terrible condition, you can contact your estate agent and let them know the situation.
+Supply thorough photographs as evidence, so that they’re aware of the issue and will be more inclined to send in professional cleaners.

 If you're short on time, you can always hire professional cleaners to come in and ensure your property is left spotless.
-It will cost money but it’s better than potentially losing your deposit or potential buyer because of a messy house.
-Arrange the cleaners to come in the day before the moving date when your home is fully cleared and ready for a good clean.
+It will cost a little, but it’s better than potentially losing your deposit or potential buyer because of a messy house.
+Arrange the cleaners to come in the day a couple of days before the moving date when your home is fully cleared and ready for a good clean – you’ll want the place as empty as possible, but it’s never a good idea to leave it to move-out day, in case anything on the cleaner’s side falls through.

 With some planning and preparation, cleaning the house you’re moving out of won’t be too much effort.
 With the right supplies and our guide to help, the house will be left spotless.
 When the time comes, use Compare My Move to get connected with a network of reputable removal companies and to save up to 70% on your removal costs.
 Just fill out our quick and easy form and get moving with Compare My Move today.